-Three magic words appear in every job description: “excellent communication skills.”
+Three magic words appear in nearly every job description: “excellent communication skills.”

-How can we continuously improve our communication and collaboration skills?
-Conventional training may have some effect, but ongoing development of leadership capabilities requires a conscious strategy for learning by design.
+How can we continuously improve our communication, collaboration and consulting skills?
+Conventional training may have some effect, but human skills are best learned from experience by design.

-Active learning is a group coaching method that draws learning principles from real life situations.
-It helps people learn how to learn as an essential business skill.
-Rather than “push teaching” it is a question-based “pull learning” approach.
-Working in facilitated groups of 4-11 participants, it introduces a learning culture of continuous improvement to the workplace.
+Social learning is a peer-to-peer development method that draws in-depth insight from real life situations.
+It helps people learn how to learn in the moment as an essential life skill.
+Rather than “push teaching” it is a question-based “pull learning” approach that nurtures a learning culture of continuous improvement.

 What are the benefits?

 Active learning improves complex communication skills that require judgment, empathy and emotions.
 It turns unhealthy conflict into healthy engagement.
 If you are in the business of selling advice, you are providing more than knowledge and technical expertise.
 The quality of your diagnostic and interactive skills affects your value.
 Active learning improves consulting relationships, while also offering these benefits:

 What are consequences of NOT doing active learning?

 Cost of hours wasted by solving preventable problems